 Australia's Coral Coast in Western Australia

 From Cervantes to Exmouth, there's more than 1000 kilometres of coastal magic to explore.
 Highlights include Ningaloo Reef, whale shark encounters, The Pinnacles and the famous dolphins of Monkey Mia, just to mention a few.
-The best time to visit is during the driest months - July to April.

 The whale shark, the earth's largest fish, is a shark by name but not by nature.
 It eats plankton and krill.

 World Heritage-listed Ningaloo Reef blooms with life and colour.
 It's the world's largest fringing reef and in some places is only metres from the shore.
 More than 300 species of coral and around 500 fish species live on and around the reef, including the planet's largest fish, the whale shark.
 It's a shark by name, but not by nature - whale sharks eat plankton and krill.

 Because the Ningaloo Reef is so accessible, snorkelling off the beach is the easiest way to discover its beauty.
 Between Carnarvon and Exmouth, there are many snorkelling opportunities that require just a short swim from the shore.
 Between March and July every year, Ningaloo Reef tours from Exmouth or Coral Bay will take you offshore for an unforgettable encounter - swimming with whale sharks.
 Humpback whale interactions are also possible between August to November, and up-close manta ray experiences operate year-round.
 Scuba diving Ningaloo Reef is a year-round activity.

 If you want to see the wonders of Ningaloo without getting wet, then take a glass bottom boat tour from Coral Bay or Exmouth.